 When buying any cooler for fishing, make sure that the lid attaches to the cooler on one side.
 Many coolers have lids that are not attached and this is a recipe for disaster when transporting them in the beds of trucks and on boats.
 I’ve got an endless collection of coolers with no lids.

-An even better option is a durable five day cooler like those from Brute Outdoors.
-I’ve been using these for year and can’t say enough good things about them.
+An even better option is a durable five-day cooler like those from Brute Outdoors.
+I’ve been using these for years and can’t say enough good things about them.